Cih2001/geekembly/geekembly/en/homelab/part00.md

 - Booting up [Proxmox](https://www.proxmox.com/en/proxmox-virtual-environment/overview) on my server machine (more details on the hardware later).
 - Setting up a Kubernetes cluster with 2 control planes and 5 worker nodes, using [Terraform](https://www.terraform.io/) and [Kubespray](https://kubespray.io/),
-- Crafting a VLAN on [pfSense](https://www.pfsense.org/) to shield the Kubernetes setup (because security matters!).
+- Crafting a VLAN on [pfSense](https://www.pfsense.org/) to isolate our network from Kubernetes apps (because security matters!).
 - Setup the k8s cluster persistance on a network file system using [nfs subdir provisioner](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner)
 - Configuring [Metallb](https://metallb.io/) and [Cert-Manager](https://cert-manager.io/).
 - Embracing the entire Argo :octopus: ecosystem – [Argo Workflows](https://argoproj.github.io/workflows/), [Argo Events](https://argoproj.github.io/events/), and [Argo CD](https://argoproj.github.io/cd/).
-- Setting up our personal Object Storage with [Minio](https://min.io/) and using it to create our own container [registry](https://hub.docker.com/_/registry).
+- Setting up our private object storage with [Minio](https://min.io/) and using it to create our own container [registry](https://hub.docker.com/_/registry).
 - Secrets?
 We can push them on Github if they are [Sealed](https://github.com/bitnami-labs/sealed-secrets)!
 - Getting this very blog up and running on our server, powered by [Hugo](https://gohugo.io/)!
 - Keeping an eye on the cluster using [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/).